-Copenhagen is the capital of Denmark, a very safe and a very beautiful European country.
+Copenhagen is the capital of Denmark, a very safe and very beautiful European country.

-It’s actually considered to be a cultural and geographic “link” between Scandinavia and Europe.
+It’s considered to be a cultural and geographic “link” between Scandinavia and Europe.

 The magic of Copenhagen is that it offers it all – the best of both worlds: whatever you’re into, it’s got it.